 At least half the world’s population carries the bacteria, Helicobacter pylori, and hundreds of millions suffer health problems that ultimately increase the odds of developing stomach cancer.
 Current treatments require a complicated regimen of stomach-acid inhibitors and antibiotics, the latter of which have the side effect of indiscriminately knocking out beneficial bacteria.

 H. pylori is a robust bacterium, able to thrive in an environment that’s as caustic as car battery acid.
 Crucial to H. pylori‘s survival are tiny protein channels within its cell membrane.
 Urea from the surrounding gastric juices passes through these channels and into the bacterium, which converts the urea into ammonia that protects it from the acid.

 Blocking the channels would disable this protective system, leading to a new treatment for people with the infection.

-Using X-rays from SLAC’s Stanford Synchrotron Radiation Lightsource (SSRL), “we have deciphered the three-dimensional molecular structure of a very promising drug target,” said Hartmut “Hudel” Luecke, a researcher at the University of California-Irvine and principal investigator on the paper, published online Dec.
-9 in Nature.
+Using X-rays from SLAC’s Stanford Synchrotron Radiation Lightsource (SSRL), “we have deciphered the three-dimensional molecular structure of a very promising drug target,” said Hartmut “Hudel” Luecke, a researcher at the University of California-Irvine and principal investigator on the paper, published online on December 9 in Nature.